Intelligent Sales Execution in SAP Cloud for Customer

 Below the visual charts, we can see the summary of opportunity details in a quarter view with success percentage of each category.

 Note: All of the above screenshots are taken from sandbox tenant are just for examples.
-Some might not show a perfect values.
+Some might not show a perfect value.
 And I will update some content in this blog in future.

 My Other Blogs: